CMill13/GIS-4653-git/notes.md

 ## What is git?
 * A **distributed** version control and source management system.
 * Similar to SVN, cvs and Mercurial etc, but different in key ways.
+* We teach git becaues it is becoming the defacto standard version control system.

 How do we use git?